-- PDF (available within Brightspace) - OpenStax online link (also available within Brightspace) - iPhone or Android app (available in the app store)
+- PDF (available within Brightspace) - OpenStax online link (also available within Brightspace)

 If you prefer a hard copy, you can purchase the book from the McLennan Bookstore for about \$30; renting it or buying used is even cheaper.
-Amazon has new paperback books for \$18; click here for that link.
+Amazon has new paperback books for \$23.20; click here for that link.